Dedal17/Image-Classification-Project/README.md

 Model:

-Given the task is image classification, the model proposed is a convolutional neural network (CNN).
+Given the task is image classification, convolutional neural network (CNN) is the most suitable type of model.
 Below one can find my reasoning for the design decisions made.

 Preprocessing: MURA images are either RGB or greyscale.
 Because of the nature of classification, converting them to greyscale is preferable.
 Images have different shapes, I chose to reshape all of them to (512,512), because 512 is the maximum value their shaes can take and so no information will be lost.